BioDesign-Automation-Consortium/iwbda-website/content/authors/sponsor-cuboulder-26/_index.md

 ---
 # Display name
-title: university of colorado boulder
+title: University of Colorado Boulder

 # Username (this should match the folder name)
 authors:
-- university of colorado boulder
+- University of Colorado Boulder

 #Author Names (alternative spellings etc)
 names:
-- university of colorado boulder
+- University of Colorado Boulder

 # Is this the primary user of the site?
 superuser: false